-If you or your employer contributed more to your Archer MSA for 2004 than is allowable or you had an amount on line 41 of your 2003 Form 5329, you may owe this tax.
-But you may be able to avoid the tax on any 2004 excess contributions (see the instructions for line 39).
+If you or your employer contributed more to your Archer MSA for 2005 than is allowable or you had an amount on line 41 of your 2004 Form 5329, you may owe this tax.
+But you may be able to avoid the tax on any 2005 excess contributions (see the instructions for line 39).

-Enter the amount from line 40 of your 2003 Form 5329 only if the amount on line 41 of your 2003 Form 5329 is more than zero.
+Enter the amount from line 40 of your 2004 Form 5329 only if the amount on line 41 of your 2004 Form 5329 is more than zero.

-If the contribution limit for your Archer MSAs (the smaller of line 5 or line 6 of Form 8853) is greater than the contributions to your Archer MSAs for 2004, enter the difference on line 35.
-Also include on line 7 of your 2004 Form 8853 the smaller of:
+If your contribution limit for your Archer MSAs (the smaller of line 5 or line 6 of Form 8853) is greater than the contributions to your Archer MSAs for 2005, enter the difference on line 35.
+Also include on your 2005 Form 8853, line 7, the smaller of:

-- Form 5329, line 35, or - The excess, if any, of Form 5329, line 34, over Form 5329, line 36.
+• Form 5329, line 35, or

+• The excess, if any, of Form 5329, line 34, over Form 5329, line 36.

-Enter the excess of your contributions to your Archer MSA for 2004 (from Form 8853, line 4) over your contribution limit (the smaller of line 5 or line 6 of Form 8853).
-However, you can withdraw some or all of the excess contributions for 2004 and they will not be treated as having been contributed if:
+Enter the excess of your contributions to your Archer MSA for 2005 (from Form 8853, line 4) over your contribution limit (the smaller of line 5 or line 6 of Form 8853).
+Also include on line 39 any excess contributions your employer made.
+See the Instructions for Form 8853 for details.

+However, you can withdraw some or all of the excess contributions for 2005 and they will not be treated as having been contributed if:

-- You make the withdrawal by the due date, including extensions, of your 2004 tax return, and - You withdraw any income earned on the withdrawn contributions and include the earnings in gross income for the year in which you receive the withdrawn contributions and earnings.
+• You make the withdrawal by the due date, including extensions, of your 2005 tax return, and

+• You withdraw any income earned on the withdrawn contributions and include the earnings in gross income for the year in which you receive the withdrawn contributions and earnings.

-Include the withdrawn contribution and related earnings on Form 8853, lines 8a and 8b.
+Include the withdrawn contributions and related earnings on Form 8853, lines 8a and 8b.

 If you timely filed your return without withdrawing the excess contributions, you can still make the withdrawal no later than 6 months after the due date of your tax return, excluding extensions.
 If you do, file an amended return with "Filed pursuant to section 301.9100-2" written at the top.
-Report any related earnings for 2004 on the amended return and include an explanation of the withdrawal.
+Report any related earnings for 2005 on the amended return and include an explanation of the withdrawal.
 Make any other necessary changes on the amended return (for example, if you reported the contributions as excess contributions on your original return, include an amended Form 5329 reflecting that the withdrawn contributions are no longer treated as having been contributed).